lifeparticle/JS-Cheatsheet/README.md

 #### Hoisting

 Prior to the execution of the code, the interpreter moves the definition of functions, variables, or classes to the top of their scope.
 This process is known as JavaScript hoisting.
-It does not take the value or initialization only declaration, `var`, `let`, `const` are hoisted and only var declarations are initialized with `undefined`.
+It does not take the value or initialization only declaration, `var`, `let`, `const` are hoisted, and only var declarations are initialized with `undefined`.
 On the other hand `let` and `const` declarations are not initialized.

 ```js
 console.log(fullName); // ReferenceError: fullName is not defined